pravega/pravega-operator/README.md

 ## Contributing and Community

 We thrive to build a welcoming and open community for anyone who wants to use the operator or contribute to it.
-[Here](CONTRIBUTING.md) we describe how to contribute to pravega operator.Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.
+[Here](CONTRIBUTING.md) we describe how to contribute to pravega operator.
+Contact the developers and community on [slack](https://pravega-io.slack.com/) ([signup](https://pravega-slack-invite.herokuapp.com/)) if you need any help.

 ## Troubleshooting